 There are few places where photography played as big of a role in shaping a democracy as it did here in South Africa.
 Photographers risked their lives to show the outside world what life was like under Apartheid, and to document the struggle against it.

 Although a wealth of books and films has already been produced, these resources are not always accessible to everyone.
 So I thought this website might be useful to other tutors, students and photo enthusiasts in general.
 Fortunately many of the photographers I ask for an interview agree to participate.
 And luckily, the Open Society Foundation For South Africa thought it was a good idea too, and decided to sponsor the project.

 Over time, I hope the PhotographyAndDemocracy.com series of video interviews will provoke interesting discussions about photography and South Africa’s democracy – in its current state, and for the future.

 See you here!

 To get notified when new interviews are added, sign up for e-mail updates.
 (This project is completed, and e-mail updates are not sent out at the moment.
-The funding for this project was finished long ago, but the author of the project, Eva-Lotta Jansson, is keeping it up as a service to the public.
-Should you wish to sponsor it’s upkeep, please get in touch.
-Or, please use the tip jar, which will soon be added to each film.
-Cheers!)
+The funding for this project was finished long ago, but the author of the project, Eva-Lotta Jansson, is keeping it up, and paying hosting fees etc., as a service to the public.

 A Note on Copyright: The videos and other content on this site are copyrighted materials.
 The photographs you see in the videos are courtesy and copyright of the photographers who made them available for their interviews.
 The videos and associated writings on this site are copyright Eva-Lotta Jansson.
 Special care has been taken in preventing unauthorized video shares and downloads.
 So please enjoy the video interviews on PhotographyAndDemocracy.com while connected to the internet.
 You can also project your laptop onto a screen in the classroom.
 And if you feel the need to quote a sentence or two, please give proper credit and attribution.